peterall/eurorack-prologue/README.md

 Macro Oscillator 2 for Prologue
 ===============================

-This is a port of some of Mutable Instruments Plaits oscillators to the Korg Prologue MultiEngine.
+This is a port of some of Mutable Instruments Plaits oscillators to the Korg prologue multi-engine.

 Oscillators
 -----